Office of the Registrar of Consultant Lobbyists Guidance on registration and quarterly information returns 20 May 2022

 Whether or not an organisation or person is operating as a consultant lobbyist is judged in each case against the provisions of the Act, in particular the criteria for consultant lobbying.

-The tests for all types of organisations (including charities and non-profits) are the same, however, some issues may be more significant for think tanks and those who provide support services to All-Party Parliamentary Groups and guidance is given below.
+The tests for all types of organisations are the same, however, some issues may be more significant for think tanks and those who provide secretariat services to All-Party Parliamentary Groups and guidance is given below.

-The criteria for consultant lobbying should, in most cases, determine whether an activity requires registration as consultant lobbying.
-In addition, the following issues may be relevant when considering whether a think tank is conducting registerable consultant lobbying activity:
+The criteria for consultant lobbying determine whether an activity requires registration as consultant lobbying and the following issues may be relevant when considering whether a think tank is conducting registrable consultant lobbying activity:

 The nature of a payment from a funder to a think tank helps to determine whether a communication is ‘in return for payment’.